 This also ensures an even depth when raking out the mortar.

 The primary reason that a brick rake is used is to remove the mortar without touching the bricks.

-Using a hammer and chisel for example may be effective at digging out mortar.
+For example, a hammer and chisel may be effective at digging out mortar.

 However, they also stand a strong chance of damaging the brick as well.
 One slip and the bricks surrounding the mortar may crack or chip away.

 This is why a brick rake is a popular tool because it can perform the job while also protecting the brick.